View Anthony Polites's Obituary on PJStar.com and share memories

 Tony attended Creve Coeur Christian Church.

-His funeral will be at 11 a.m.
-Monday, January 27, 2020, at Creve Coeur Christian Church.
-Pastor John Plunkett will officiate.
-Visitation will be from 10 to 10:45 a.m.
-Monday at the church.
-Burial will be at Springdale Cemetery in Peoria.
+His funeral was held on Monday, January 27, 2020, at Creve Coeur Christian Church.
+Pastor John Plunkett officiated.
+Burial followed at Springdale Cemetery in Peoria.

-In lieu of flowers, memorial contributions may be given to Illinois CancerCare Foundation, 8940 Wood Sage Road, Peoria, IL 61615; or Creve Coeur Christian Church Food Pantry, 101 South Thorncrest Avenue, Creve Coeur, IL 61610.
+Memorial contributions may be given to Illinois CancerCare Foundation or Creve Coeur Christian Church Food Pantry.

 To express condolences online, visit www.preston-hanley.com.